 As the capital and largest city in the Czech Republic, Prague offers a historically-rich setting against an incredible background, making it a popular destination for expats.
 The City of a Hundred Spires is known for its mesmerising beauty and cultural offerings.

 The city serves as the headquarters for many international companies, and Prague's service industry plays a vital role in the economy.
 The most common sectors for expats to work in include financial services, education, information technology, trade and hospitality.
-Salaries are competitive, and Prague boasts one of the lowest unemployment rates in Europe.
+The job market is competitive, and Prague boasts one of the lowest unemployment rates in Europe.

 Accommodation is varied in Prague, and expats will have sundry options to suit their needs, lifestyle and budget.
 The transport system is also well developed, and expats will have no problem getting around the city.
 What's more, should expats want to explore more of Europe, it's easy to hop over to neighbouring countries like Germany and Austria.

 Often referred to as the 'cultural centre of Europe', Prague boasts a lifestyle like no other, with many famous attractions that expats can visit and events and festivals they can attend.
 Beer-lovers will be spoilt for choice in Prague, as beer-drinking is taken very seriously, and the social scene is lively.